Sahilzayn/Document_detection/README.md

 Introduction
 The goal of this project is to classify different types of documents using pre-trained deep learning models.
 The models are capable of identifying Bank Statements, PAN Cards, Passport Cards, and Aadhar Cards from given images.

-Project Structure
+# Project Directory Structure
-kotlin
-Copy code
-.

 ├── data
 │ ├── bank_statement_model.h5
 │ ├── pan_card_model.h5
 │ ├── passport_card_model.h5
 │ ├── aadhar_card_model.h5
 │ └── sample_images
 │ ├── bank_statement.jpg
 │ ├── pan_card.jpg
 │ ├── passport_card.jpg
 │ └── aadhar_card.jpg
 ├── notebooks
 │ └── Detection_model.ipynb
 ├── README.md
 └── requirements.txt

+# Project Title

+A brief description of what this project does and who it's for.

+## Project Directory Structure
 data/: Contains the pre-trained models and sample images for testing. notebooks/: Contains the Jupyter notebook for the project.
 README.md: This README file.